mdeaves/robug-blog/content/posts/drivetrain-concept.md

 I think it comes down to two things: **speed** and **passengers**.

 Springs and dampers exist to manage energy.
 When a wheel hits a rock at speed, the spring stores and releases that energy gradually instead of transmitting it as a shock through the chassis.
 The damper bleeds off the energy so the chassis doesn't bounce.
 At low speeds, the energy involved is small enough that passive geometry can handle it without dedicated spring elements.
+At least that's my hope.

 The other reason is that Mars rovers don't carry humans.
 Suspension on a vehicle with a driver needs to protect the driver from vibration and shock.
-RoBug carries rocks and firewood.
-Payload doesn't care.

-This is the assumption the whole design rests on.
-RoBug will move slowly — walking pace or less — and won't have a human on board.
-I'm hoping that means I can get away without springs.
-The prototype will tell me if I'm wrong.
+RoBug is not going to carry passengers, so vibrations are less of an issue.

 ## Power: 6 × 1,000 W

 With six driven wheels, I need each motor to deliver 1,000 W to meet the 6,000 W traction target.
-A 1,000 W hub motor per wheel gets me exactly there.

 Six hub motors is a clean fit.
 No gearboxes, no chains, no sprockets.
 Each bogie is a self-contained unit with two motor-wheels.